 The pleasures of course fishing on the rivers and canals.

-The Burgundy Canal is an great destination for course fisherman.
+The Burgundy Canal is a great destination for course fisherman.

 Here are some of the simple rules and politeness to respect.
-You should keep at least 50 meters away from the locks both up and down stream.
+You should keep at least 50 meters away from the locks both up and downstream.
 Fishing is not permitted in the lock, this is also for safety reasons.
 Avoid fishing from bridges and mooring sections.
-I have seen some local fisherman become annoyed because a barge wanted to use one of the few bollards to moor-up !
-There is a rule of no more than three rods and one spinning rod, be careful as there is control for permits, minimum fish size and quotas.
+I have seen some local fisherman become annoyed because a barge wanted to use one of the few bollards to moor-up!
+There is a rule of no more than three rods and one spinning rod, be careful as there is a control for permits, minimum fish size and quotas.

 Anglers fishing on the reservoir